This guide to the best beaches in Kefalonia will help you choose where to swim and enjoy the sun in the most beautiful places on the island.

 Does Kefalonia have nice beaches?

 Kefalonia has dozens of nice beaches, many of which are regularly awarded with the prestigious Blue Flag award.
-Some famous beaches are Myrtos, Antisamos, Petani, Lourdas, Xi and Makris Gialos.
+Some of the most famous beaches in Kefalonia are Myrtos, Antisamos, Petani, Lourdas, Xi and Makris Gialos.

 Does Lixouri have a beach?